The assembly of dusty galaxies at $z \geq 4$: the build-up of stellar mass and its scaling relations with hints from early JWST data: Acknowledgments

 \section{Acknowledgments}

+The authors would like to thank the anonymous referee for her/his useful suggestions.
 We thank S. Tacchella, S. Finkelstein, R. Bouwens, M. Topping, P. Oesch and G. Popping for useful discussions.
 LG and RS acknowledge support from the Amaldi Research Center funded by the MIUR program "Dipartimento di Eccellenza" (CUP:B81I18001170001).
 We have benefited from the public available programming language \texttt{Python}, including the \texttt{numpy}, \texttt{matplotlib} and \texttt{scipy} packages.